voidcenter/paradigm-ctf-2023/dragon-tyrant/README.md

 After each mini-round, the damage is subtracted from both sides' HP.
 Once a party reaches 0 HP, it is burned and the game ends.
 If both sides reach 0 HP, [the side that initiated the attack --- the player --- is burned](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L185).

-Lastly, the attack/defense stats of both the dragon and the player are [calculated based on their respective stats and equipment](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L202-L203).
+The attack/defense stats of both the dragon and the player are [calculated based on their respective stats and equipment](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L202-L203).
 Each side can have one weapon and one shield.
 There are [some pieces of equipment sold in the shop, including a very powerful sword](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/ItemShop.sol#L27-L37).
 The dragon won't equip anything, while the player starts with [1000 ETH](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/challenge.py#L19).

+There are two places in the game where a random number generator is used.
+One is [used to determine the player's stats](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L121).
+The other is [used to determine the dragon's attack/defend decision](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L167).
+[An ECC-based random number generator](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/Randomness.sol) is used where the seed is [provided from off-chain](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/watcher.py#L68-L69).

+## Analysis